TheQuentinJones/TheQuentinJones/README.md

   This page is still a work in progress as I am working on new ideas and projects all of the time.
 I engineer and develop for myself, but also to help others acheive       their goals.
 I like to think of coding as a team sport and hope to be able to collaborate more to further my learning and possibly impart knowledge that I have           attained as well.
 Working as a part of a team is always rewarding.

   Coding is a great passion of mine, but I am also passionate about real estate and traveling.
 I am hoping that these interests will keep fueling one another as they have in the past.
 I just want to say welcome again and thank you for taking a look at my page!
 If you are so inclined, you can contact me using my socials below!

+  If you see something you like, please feel free to put a star on the repository!

 [![Quentins Github Stats](https://github-readme-stats-six-nu-10.vercel.app/api?username=TheQuentinJones&count_private=true&show_icons=true&theme=github_dark)](https://github.com/TheQuentinJones)